rails/rails/guides/source/association_basics.md

 * `:destroy` causes the associated object to also be destroyed
 * `:delete` causes the associated object to be deleted directly from the database (so callbacks will not execute)
 * `:destory_async`: when the object is destroyed, an `ActiveRecord::DestroyAssociationAsyncJob` job is enqueued to which will call destroy on its associated objects.
-ActiveJob must be setup for this to work.
+Active Job must be setup for this to work.
 * `:nullify` causes the foreign key to be set to `NULL`.
 Polymorphic type column is also nullified on polymorphic associations.
 Callbacks are not executed.
 * `:restrict_with_exception` causes an `ActiveRecord::DeleteRestrictionError` exception to be raised if there is an associated record
 * `:restrict_with_error` causes an error to be added to the owner if there is an associated object